aduermael/docker/docker-init/README.md

 # Dockerscript prototype

-This prototype is a modified Docker CLI that supports scripting and project scoping.
+This prototype is a modified Docker CLI that allows you to create Docker projects and define custom commands for them.

 ## How to install it?